Asia-Europe Foundation (ASEF)

-In March 1996, the leaders of 25 European and Asian countries, together with the European Commission, convened in Bangkok, Thailand, for the inaugural Asia-Europe Meeting (ASEM).
+In March 1996, the leaders of 25 European and East Asian countries, together with the European Commission, convened in Bangkok, Thailand, for the inaugural Asia-Europe Meeting (ASEM).
 This historic summit paved the way for the establishment of the Asia-Europe Foundation (ASEF) one year later in 1997.
-ASEF is the only permanently established institution of ASEM and is funded by voluntary contributions from its partner governments and shares the financing of its projects with its civil society partners across Asia and Europe.
+ASEF is the only permanently established institution of ASEM and is funded by voluntary contributions from ASEM partners and shares the financing of its projects with its civil society partners across Asia and Europe.

-The agreement by the ASEM leaders to establish ASEF can be found in the Dublin Principles.
+The agreement by the ASEM leaders to establish ASEF can be found in the Chair's Statement of the 1st ASEM Summit (ASEM1) in 1996.

-Together with about 700 partner organisations ASEF has run more than 600 projects, mainly conferences, seminars and workshops.
-Over 17,000 Asians and Europeans have participated in its activities and it has reached wider audiences through networks and web-portals, exhibitions and lectures.
+ASEF has run about 700 projects together with over 750 partner organisations, mainly conferences, seminars and workshops.
+More than 20,000 Asians and Europeans have actively participated in its activities and it has reached much wider audiences through its networks, web-portals, publications, exhibitions and lectures.

 For more information please visit www.asef.org.